BlueObelisk/iupac-names/README.md

 ## Adding new names

-The list is sort and contains only unique names.
+The list is sorted and contains only unique names.
 On GNU/Linux, the reference algorithm for this process is:

 ```shell